AG7GN/kenwood/README.md

 This script allows the user to control various parameters on the Kenwood TM-V71A and TM-D710G radios via the **PC** serial port on the back of the radio main unit (not the control panel).
 Kenwood does not officially support CAT on these radios, but the commands have been [extensively documented by LA3QMA](https://github.com/LA3QMA/TM-V71_TM-D710-Kenwood).

 Among the CAT commands available are **TX** and **RX**, which activate and deactivate TX on whatever side of the radio is currently set to PTT.
-Note that these commands transmit mic audio and not audio coming in via the radio's mini-DIN6 DATA port.
+Note that these commands transmit mic audio and not audio coming in via the radio's 6-pin miniDIN DATA port.
+This is not the behavior most operators want.
 When PTT is activated via the **DATA** port by bringing the PTT pin to ground, the DATA port audio is transmitted and the mic audio is muted.
 This activation of PTT is independent of whether the radio's displayed PTT indicator is on that same side of the radio designated as the data side.
-This is convenient when you want to simultaneously use, for example, the left side of the radio for voice comms and the right for digital without having to constantly move PTT between the A and B sides when you want to transmit voice or data.
+This is the behavior that most operators want.
+It is convenient when you want to simultaneously use, for example, the left side of the radio for voice comms and the right for digital without having to constantly move PTT between the A and B sides when you want to transmit voice or data.

 This application implements an XML-RPC server, making the application appear as if  [Flrig](http://w1hkj.com/flrig-help/) is running to clients such as [Fldigi](http://w1hkj.com/FldigiHelp/index.html) or [Hamlib's](https://hamlib.github.io) **rigctld** (using the Hamlib **"flrig"** rig ).
 Keeping the above PTT behaviors in mind, this application is specifically designed for use in conjunction with the DATA port in certain scenarios by offering the ability to simultaneously use the DATA port for PTT and use the PC port for CAT control of other radio functions.

-When an XML-RPC client sends the RPC command to activate PTT, the script can optionally (using the `--rig <GPIO-pin>` argument) to control a GPIO pin on a Pi to activate, via a circuit driven by that GPIO pin, PTT in the radio's Mini-DIN6 DATA connector.
+When an XML-RPC client sends the RPC command to activate PTT, the script can optionally (using the `--rig <GPIO-pin>` argument) control a GPIO pin on a Pi to activate, via a circuit driven by that GPIO pin, PTT in the radio's 6-pin MiniDIN DATA connector.

-If `--rig digirig` is used, when the application receives an RPC command to activate PTT it will assert __RTS__ on the serial port to the [DigiRig](https://digirig.net).
+If `--rig digirig` is used and the application receives an RPC command to activate PTT, it will assert __RTS__ on the serial port to the [DigiRig](https://digirig.net).
 In the [DigiRig](https://digirig.net) device, when the computer asserts __RTS__, the DigiRig activates a circuit that turns on PTT in the radio's DATA connector; **RTS** is not asserted on the *radio's* PC port in this case.
-The special DigiRig-to-radio-PC-port cable actually has RTS looped back to CTS so CAT control functions work.
+The special DigiRig-to-radio-PC-port cable has RTS looped back to CTS so CAT control functions work.
+See the [PTT Control](#ptt-control) section for more information.

-If `--rig cm108[:1-8]` is used, when the application receives an RPC command to activate PTT it will activate a GPIO pin on a CM108/CM119 sound card such as found in the DRA series of products.
+If `--rig cm108[:1-8]` is used and the application receives an RPC command to activate PTT, it will activate a GPIO pin on a CM108/CM119 sound card such as found in the [Masters Communications](http://www.masterscommunications.com) DRA series products.
 The GPIO pin used can be specified (`--rig com108:4`, for example, will use GPIO 4).
-If not specified, GPIO 3 will be used as it is the most common pin for PTT control in these sound devices.
+If not specified, GPIO 3 will be used as it is the most common pin for PTT control in these sound devices, including the DRA products.
 If multiple CM108/CM119 devices are connected to the computer, the first one the application finds will be used.

 ## Releases